HamzahJavaid/Personal-Website/content/post/webinars.md

 If you know about public conferences or seminars that are missing from this list, please [contact me](mailto:matteo.courthoud@econ.uzh.ch)!

-A full updated list of publicly available online seminars and conferences in economics can be found at [virtual-econ.info](https://virtual-econ.info/) and at [aeaweb.org](https://www.aeaweb.org/resources/online-seminars).
+Other great resources to find online Economics Seminars are [virtual-econ.info](https://virtual-econ.info/) and at [aeaweb.org](https://www.aeaweb.org/resources/online-seminars).

 ## Seminars